wri/wri-terramatch-website/README.md

   `RESOURCES` const.
 This will make sure it's listed in the type of the ApiStore so that resources that match that type are seamlessly folded into the store cache structure.
 * The shape of the resource should be specified by the auto-generated API.
 This type needs to be added to the `ApiResource` type in `apiSlice.ts`.
-This allows us to have strongly typed results coming from the redux APi store.
+This allows us to have strongly typed results coming from the redux API store.

 ### Connections
 Connections are a **declarative** way for components to get access to the data from the cached API